vfro/divert/README.md

 `divert.await` accepts the following arguments:

 * `promise`: a promise to deal with.
+    * `yield` returns a value the promise is resolved with.
+    * `yield` throws an exception promise is rejected with.
 * `callback`: Node.js-style callback, typically `sync` parameter of current generator.

 ```javascript